 Pixel Perfect Processing Technology

 A DM NVX system incorporates Pixel Perfect Processing technology, which provides flawless video transport in all applications.
 Depending on the operating mode, the DM‑NVX‑351C can encode or decode a video signal to achieve imperceptible end-to-end latency of less than 1 frame.
 The image quality of the source is maintained across a 1-Gigabit network at any resolution up to 4K60 4:4:4.

-A secure AV network ensures reliability by protecting the integrity and privacy of the content.
-Every device on the network must be secure to protect against intrusions.
 Using advanced security features and protocols such as 802.1X authentication, Active Directory® credential management, AES-128 content encryption, PKI authentication, TLS, SSH, and HTTPS, a DM NVX system delivers a true enterprise‑grade network AV solution engineered to fulfill demanding IT policies.

-In a single card, the DM‑NVX‑351C is configurable to operate as either a network AV encoder or decoder:
+The DM‑NVX‑351C is configurable to operate as either a network AV encoder or decoder:

 - As an encoder, the DM‑NVX‑351C allows the HDMI signal of the output of a switcher, computer, AirMedia® gateway, or other media source to be transmitted over the network to one or many decoders.1

 - As a decoder, the DM‑NVX‑351C receives the signal from a DM NVX encoder and feeds it to the input of a switcher or display device via the HDMI output.
 The decoder can quickly and easily switch between multiple encoders on the network alongside locally connected HDMI sources.1